Scientific Name

 How to Grow and Care

-Established Senecios are extremely drought tolerant.
-They need some water during the summer but do not leave the soil wet for prolonged periods.
-Allow the soil to dry out between waterings in winter, when they are somewhat dormant.
-Since they are growing in sandy soil, nutrients will need to be replenished.
+Established Senecios are extremely drought-tolerant.
+They need some water during the summer, but do not leave the soil wet for prolonged periods.
+Allow the soil to dry out between waterings in winter, when plants are somewhat dormant.
+Since they are growing in sandy soil, they will need to have their nutrients replenished.
 Fertilize annually, but lightly.
-Too much fertilizer will cause a lot of leggy growth.
+Too much fertilizer can cause excessive leggy growth.

 Plants can be divided or repotted in early spring.
 If you are growing them in containers, they enjoy spending the summer outdoors.
 Wait until there is no danger of frost and move them back indoors in the fall.